 This is one of the reasons why we occupy the space that we do – to allow creative designers preview their ad performance by measuring the kind of emotions they evoke in people.

-To optimize your marketing campaigns with Emotion Analytics, click here //affectlab.io/ and sign up to enjoy a free trial.
+To optimize your marketing campaigns with Emotion Analytics, click here https://affectlab.io/ and sign up to enjoy a free trial.

 To see a detailed report and further segregation of data based on individual emotion like – anger, disgust, bored, relaxed, happy, sad, etc. drop us a line in the comments section or write to us on firstname.lastname@example.org